 Reach for some felt and a few fabric scraps to whip up this spooky bat trick or treat bucket – it’s sure to become a firm family favourite year after year!
-This DIY is actually a two-parter – find out how to make a Halloween bunting to match in our sister tutorial by Kirsty Hartley, or try our other Halloween Craft Ideas.
+This DIY is actually a two-parter – find out how to make a Halloween garland to match in our sister tutorial by Kirsty Hartley, or try our other Halloween Craft Ideas.

 - The seam allowance is 1cm (3⁄8in) unless otherwise stated.

-- Download our Free halloween bunting templates
+- Download our Free halloween templates

 - WS = wrong side